Type 2 Diabetes(T2DM) is the most common form of diabetes — around 90% of people with diabetes have type 2 diabetes.

 In many cases, type 2 diabetes can be prevented by adopting a healthy lifestyle.
 Much can be done to improve quality of life, increase physical activity, and reduce morbidity and mortality in people living with type 2 diabetes.

-The new IDF Clinical Practice Recommendations for managing Type 2 Diabetes in Primary Care guidelines seek to summarise current evidence around optimal management of people with type 2 diabetes.
+The IDF Clinical Practice Recommendations for managing Type 2 Diabetes in Primary Care guidelines seek to summarise current evidence around optimal management of people with type 2 diabetes.
 It is intended to be a decision support tool for general practitioners, hospital based clinicians and other primary health care clinicians working in diabetes.

 The development of these guidelines has been a highly consultative process, evidence- based, incorporating recent advances in diabetes management and emerging treatment opportunities.